|Barcelona Easter 2016 - Semana Santa Holy Week|

 18:00 Nuestra Señora de los Remedios (Our Lady of Remedies)

 Domingo de Resurrección - Resurrection Sunday (Easter Day)

 Mass and services at all Barcelona churches.
-Pppular churches to celebrate Easter Sunday are the Barcelona Cathedral - Sagrada Familia and the Santa Maria del Mar church
+Popular churches to celebrate Easter Sunday are the Barcelona Cathedral, the Sagrada Familia or the Santa Maria del Mar church

 Easter celebrations near Barcelona